TheKeepCode/redalert/README.md

 6. Copy and paste the following, then press Enter: `pip3 install Pillow`
 7. Copy and paste the following, then press Enter: `pip3 install mss`
 8. Copy and paste the following, then press Enter: `pip3 install pyscreeze`
+9. Copy and paste the following, then press Enter: `pip3 install opencv-python`

 ## Normal Usage